auldsyababua/soci-take-home/README.md

 - Layout/design and CSS
 - Problem-solving

-Suggested technical resources:

-- backbonejs.org
-- underscorejs.org
-- jQuery.com

 Within the time allotted, do your best to fulfill the following specification using the existing code here as a template.

 Please include a document detailing your thought process while working on this, and a rough estimate of your time spent (in hours).

-Do not include or make use of any additional javascript libraries.

 You may use any other resources you like, and you may contact your interviewer for additional information if the specification is unclear.